• Feb 4, 2025

 Now, we have the digital experience platform (DXP) - the next stage of the evolution.
 DXPs provide a more connected experience to go along with everything WEM platforms could offer.

-A DXP makes it easy to connect to other parts of the marketing tech stack, providing access to a suite of tools, including analytics, customer data, marketing automation, customer relationship management, and eCommerce, to provide the ultimate digital experience for customers.
+A DXP makes it easy to connect to other parts of the marketing tech stack, providing access to a suite of tools, including analytics, customer data, marketing automation, customer relationship management, and ecommerce, to provide the ultimate digital experience for customers.

 Benefits of a DXP